aserto-dev/topaz/docs/config.md

 2. Auth configuration - optional
 3. Decision logger configuration - optional

+## Topaz configuration environment variables

 ---
 > The topaz service configuration is built using the [spf13/viper](https://github.com/spf13/viper) library so all configuration parameters can be passed to the topazd service as environment variable with the **TOPAZ_** prefix.
 ---

+If you use topaz CLI to generate your configuration file by default it will add the TOPAZ_DIR environment variable to the path configurations.
+By default this is empty and considered an NOP addition, but it can easily allow you to specify the desired value to the run/start topaz CLI command with the `-e` flag.

+By default if you run/start the topaz container using the topaz CLI the following environment variables will be set in your topaz container:
+- TOPAZ_CERTS_DIR - default $HOME/.config/topaz - the directory where topaz will load/generate the certs
+- TOPAZ_CFG_DIR - default $HOME/.config/topaz - the directory from where topaz will load the configuration file
+- TOPAZ_EDS_DIR - default $HOME/.config/topaz - the directory where topaz will store the edge directory DB

+Both run and start topaz CLI commands allow passing optional environment variables to your running container using the -e flag.
+This will allow you to use any desired environment variable in your configuration file as long as you pass it to the container.

 ## 1. Common configuration